zmoog/zmoog.github.io/content/posts/build-a-custom-agent.md

 options to turn off the certificate verification.
 All traffic will happen on a transient local stack, so we're not putting anything at risk.

-Here's how to add the custom output and enable it for the agent policy:
+Here's a short video tutorial with how to add the custom output and enable it for the agent policy:

 https://github.com/zmoog/public-notes/assets/25941/cd86f7a2-73e5-4f80-9c23-9db08dc2030a